appwrite/appwrite/CONTRIBUTING.md

 - **fix** - a bug fix
 - **refactor** - code change that neither fixes a bug nor adds a feature

-**All PRs must include a commit message with the description of the changes!**
+**All PRs must include a commit message with the description of the changes made!**

 For the initial start, fork the project and use git clone command to download the repository to your computer.
 A standard procedure for working on an issue would be to: